NixOS/rfcs/rfcs/0027-trusted-bots.md

 Right now we have kind of a wild west of bots where anyone can create and manage their own bots.
 This is great for iterating on new ideas, but has certain dangers.
 The biggest danger is that these maintainers get hit by a bus and are unable to continue managing the bot.
 In the long-term, my goal is to have these bots managed by the NixOS organization.
 The trusted bots program is the first step in that direction.

+We can also better improve the regularity of some of these bots that run every once in a while like nix-update and vulnix.
+Individual users also have their own "update" process.
+Hopefully we can get these bots to run "weekly" so we have less outdated and vulnerable software.

 # Detailed design
 [design]: #detailed-design